rhlt/tnbc/Preprocessing/README.md

-# Classification and Filtering of clinical data
+# Preprocessing: Classification and Filtering of clinical data

 ***Prerequisite:** Data files (Clinical and RNA sequencing) must have been downloaded as described in **Data**.*